 Our leading edge in water, environment and agriculture technologies

-The earth’s natural environment, its food supply, cities and economies are all fundamentally dependent on water.
-The University of Melbourne is tackling the imbalance between water supply and demand, caused by rapid population, growth over-extraction of water, chronic pollution and climate change.
+The world’s natural environment, food supply, cities and economies are all fundamentally dependent on water.
+The University of Melbourne is tackling the imbalance between water supply and demand caused by rapid population growth, over-extraction of water, chronic pollution and climate change.
 Benefits from our collaborations – as well as our new innovation centre in the Mallee Region – position the University of Melbourne at the forefront of agritech, envirotech and cleantech sectors.

 From drone surveillance to mapping horticulture crop health, we are developing new technologies and precision agriculture to boost farm productivity and reduce environmental footprints.